TimFoe/BayesianLab/Bayes_OeAWSummerschool_Exercises_Solutions.md

 ![](Bayes_OeAWSummerschool_Exercises_Solutions_files/figure-markdown_github/unnamed-chunk-3-2.png)

-1. Compare how the hyperparameters of the prior distribution of *θ* influence the posterior distribution.
+c.
+Compare how the hyperparameters of the prior distribution of *θ*
+    influence the posterior distribution.

 -   Scenario 1: Flat prior, no prior information on *θ*: Posterior is